San Antonio

-In a roundtable session, each presenter is assigned to a specific table to have an in-depth conversation with a small group of attendees.
-Attendees will rotate tables allowing presenters to converse with a new group.
+In a roundtable session, each presenter is assigned to a specific table where attendees will have the opportunity to have an in-depth discussion with presenters.

 General Information